 Let’s not tell ourselves lies, sometimes for not having the necessary and clear answers, digital marketing strategies are punished with less budget, less human talent, less attention.
 “That happens even in the best families”, but “to the chest.”

-As “on horseback you can’t look at his tusk”, take advantage of this list with 5 questions that you can answer to your boss to leave him happy and convinced that they are not “going backwards like the crab”, and all thanks to inbound marketing.
+As “on horseback, you can’t look at his tusk”, take advantage of this list with 5 questions that you can answer to your boss to leave him happy and convinced that they are not “going backward like the crab”, and all thanks to inbound marketing.

 1. The boss asks: What are the goals of our strategy?

 To begin with, “you have to catch the bull by the horns.”
 We know that every digital marketing strategy has a goal, but with inbound “you have to have your pants on well”, since the objective must strictly respond to the following aspects:

 Specific: clearly communicate what is expected, why it is important, who it involves, where it will take place and what restrictions apply.

 Measurable: have concrete criteria to measure progress and meet the objective.

 Achievable: be realistic and achievable for your team.

 Relevant: be important to your business and be aligned with a central initiative.